itislu/42-Webserv/docs/CONTRIBUTING.md

 | Do not end with a period.                  | Convention.                                                                                 |
 | Keep the line length within 72 characters. | GitHub truncates titles at this length.                                                     |

+Revert commits may have the message of the reverted commit in quotes instead:

+- `revert: "perf: Use new hash function for 2x address lookup speed"`
+- `revert: Revert cd1de75, 0d32423`

 > [!NOTE]
 >
 > Always starting with a verb prevents ambiguity.
 For example, `fix: Session expiration` is unclear.
 Does it mean the session expired but shouldn't, or the opposite?